 Who can help?
 The RFPG is seeking participation from everyone affected by flooding.
 Using the boxes below, please select which type of stakeholder you represent.
 If you have any trouble, technical issues or wish to coordinate directly with us, please email us.

 When is it due?
-The RFPG will close data collection on August 6, 2021, to allow sufficient time for compilation and assessment in the development of the regional plan.
+The RFPG will close data collection on July 30, 2021, to allow sufficient time for compilation and assessment in the development of the regional plan.

 Seeking additional information?